cshoben/dataQuest_designingAndCreatingDatabase/main.md

     ## [1] 0

-Next, I will use string concatenation to update this new column.
+Next, we will use string concatenation to update this new column.

 ``` r
 update_game_log_command <- "